 The INFJ Door Slam is a common phrase used to describe a person with the INFJ personality type cutting someone out of their life, usually for good.
 It may seem like a harsh tactic, and it is, but from the INFJ’s point of view, they had no choice, and is not something done on a whim.

 I do not advocate the use of the INFJ door slam as a tactic for resolving issues between two people, but it may sometimes be necessary as a form of self-preservation in certain situations.
 I think it’s important for all INFJs who are considering a door slam to first consider taking a temporary break from the relationship or setting clear boundaries in an effort to save their relationship.

 The INFJ door slam should really only be used in extreme cases of chronic emotional abuse, manipulation, or toxicity.

 How did this happen?

-Only the person who got shut out, or the INFJ that initiated said shut-out, really knows the answer to this question, and it usually happens over an extended period of time.
-The door slam doesn’t happen overnight.
-It’s a process.
+Only the person who got shut out, or the INFJ who initiated said shut-out, really knows the answer to this question, and it usually happens over an extended period of time.
+The INFJ door slam doesn’t happen overnight.
+It’s can be a lengthy or slow process.

 INFJs are notoriously nice people.
-We’re loving, understanding, empathetic, accommodating (to a fault), and have pretty great listening skills.
+We’re loving, understanding, empathetic, accommodating (to a fault), and usually have pretty great listening skills.
 We’re also always ready to lend a helping hand.
 These are good qualities to have, but they do tend to draw in needy, abusive or toxic people.
-And, these people have a tendency to take advantage of our very nature, sometimes over and over again.
+And, these people have a tendency to take advantage of our very nature, sometimes repeatedly.

 Just like anyone else, INFJs can only take so much, whether it’s pain, manipulation, or constant negativity and neediness.
 It really doesn’t matter.
 The point is that any kind of relationship is a two-way street, and the relationship in question has become very unbalanced.
-One person is using the other person to meet their own needs, whether intentionally or unintentionally, and it’s hurting or draining that person.
+One person is using the other person to meet their own needs, whether intentionally or unintentionally, and it’s hurting or draining the other person.